Add To Favorites

 Preparing to paint with Crayola Washable Paints, students cover their work areas with recycled newspaper.
 Allow time for painting.
 Dry.

 Students build a corrugated cardboard frame to display sculptures.
 Cut two frames exactly alike with Crayola Scissors.
 Use Crayola School Glue to glue them together.
 Decorate one side of the frame with glue designs.
 Dry.

 Decorate the other side with glue designs.
 Dry.

-Use Model Magic to create feet for your frame.
+Use Model Magic to create feet for frame.
 Form two slightly flattened balls, then press the frame into them.
 Dry.

-Use toothpicks or bamboo skewers as pivots to fasten your sculpture into the frame.
+Use toothpicks or bamboo skewers as pivots to fasten sculpture into the frame.
 Push the toothpick partly into the sculpture at the bottom, center point, then apply a small dot of glue to the point of entry.
 Do the same to the top center point.
-Place your sculpture into the frame by pushing the toothpicks through the wet glue into the cardboard.
+Place sculpture into the frame by pushing the toothpicks through the wet glue into the cardboard.
 Apply a dot of glue to the cardboard entry points.
 Dry flat.